MercuryHG007/LGM-student-enroll-form-reactApp/README.md

 # LetsGrowMore

-Made this Student Enrollment Form App using ReactJS as an partial internship project at LetsGrowMore.
+Made this Student Enrollment Form App using ReactJS as an internship project at LetsGrowMore.